anwaaralikhan/ssl/certificate/setup/create_certificates.md

  [Unknown]: IN
 Is CN=JConsole, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN correct?
  [no]: yes

-1
-2
-3
-4
-5
-6
-7
-8
-9
-10
-11
-12
-13
-14
-15
-B:\JMX Client\Security>keytool -genkeypair -keystore clientkeystore -alias clientkey -validity 180 -storepass clientpass -keypass clientpass
+C:\Certificates\SSL\Client>keytool -genkeypair -keystore clientkeystore -alias clientkey -validity 180 -storepass clientpass -keypass clientpass
 What is your first and last name?
  [Unknown]: JConsole
 What is the name of your organizational unit?